Change City

 Accuracy:

-We make every effort to ensure our information is accurate by reaching out to the appropriate parties and individuals to confirm any tips or other information we might receive from various sources.
-If we receive information about an individual or organization that is accusatory or unflattering in nature, we give the other party ample time (typically no less than 24 hours) to respond.
-If a party releases a public statement defending themselves, we will include the statement.
+We make every effort to ensure our information is accurate by contacting the appropriate parties and individuals to confirm any tips or other information we receive from various sources.
+If we receive information about an individual or organization that is accusatory or unflattering, we give the other party ample time (typically no less than 24 hours) to respond.
+If a party releases a public statement defending themselves, we will include the statement in our reporting.

-We keep all notes and recordings from interviews so that we can refer to said materials in the event that a quote or statement is disputed.
+We keep all interview notes and recordings to refer to said materials if a quote or statement is disputed.
 We will not share our notes or recordings publicly unless extraordinary circumstances compel us to, but notes and recordings will not be deleted or destroyed post-publication.

-Although we strive to rely almost exclusively on our own reporting, we are careful to properly credit other news organizations when we do refer to their reporting in a story.
-We will not hide the fact that we received information from another article and we will provide appropriate credit to said organization.
+Although we strive to rely almost exclusively on our own reporting, we are careful to properly credit other news organizations when we refer to their reporting in a story.

-Generally speaking, we do not unpublish or remove articles from our website with the exception of some missing person stories.
-In some cases, we might remove a story if details in the article pose a threat to public safety or the safety of an individual.
-We can edit stories after publication if new details emerge or a court order is issued and we will be transparent about the fact that edits have been made.
+Generally speaking, we do not unpublish or remove articles from our website except for some stories about missing people who have been found.
+In some cases, we might remove a story if details in the article threaten public safety or an individual’s safety.
+We can edit stories after publication if new details emerge or a court order is issued, and we will be transparent about the edits that have been made.

 Crime Stories